timdeschryver/timdeschryver.dev/content/blog/a-generic-angular-template-driven-validator/index.md

 }
 ```

-To use the revalidation functionality, you assign the `value` of the validator to a value that affects the validator.
+To use the revalidation functionality, you assign the `revalidator` of the validator to a value that affects the validator.
 In the example below, the value of the password is passed to the password confirmation validator.

 ```html{7,8}:component.html